Becky-PrecisionAgriculture/PrecisionAgriculture.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoctoral research fellow at Cornell University.
-My research interest includes
+My research interests mainly include precision agriculture and smart farming.
+Specifically, I focus on using drones, surveillance cameras, and various sensors combined with machine learning, deep learning, and computer vision to provide advanced services for agriculture.
+By leveraging these technologies, I aim to optimize crop yields, improve livestock management, and reduce environmental impact.

 A data-driven personal website
 ======